install.packages("devtools")

 Generate output

 If your contributors table is validated you can move on to output generation.
-There are four different types of outputs that you can create with the tenzing app.
+There are six different types of outputs that you can create with the tenzing app.

 For the human readable report and the contributors’ affiliation page the output text will be rmarkdown formatted by default.
 However, by setting the text_format argument to "html" the output can be HTML formatted as well, or by setting the argument to "raw", the output string will not be formatted at all.